ENS Logo

 IPFS / FilecoinSwarmArweave

 Popular options include IPFS, Swarm, and Arweave.
-Depending on what option you go with your files are either permanently stored on a network, or require to be actively stored on atleast one machine, also known as "pinning".
+Depending on what option you go with your files are either permanently stored on a network, or require to be actively stored on at least one machine, also known as "pinning".

 Deploy your site